konveyor/enhancements/enhancements/crane-2.0/transformations.md

 ### Test Plan

-We will use a set of testdata files to verify that the transforms are created correctly and that the application of the transformations is correct.
+We will use a set of test data files to verify that the transforms are created correctly and that the application of the transformations is correct.
 An e2e test will be created to use the cmd package and exercise the fully defined interface that we expect to be present.